Energy conditions in mimetic-$f(R)$ gravity: Abstract

 \section{Abstract}

-The energy conditions of mimetic-$f(R)$ gravity theory, together with the Dolgov-Kawasaki instability will be analysed.
-It will be shown that the condition for the stability of the theory against Dolgov-Kawasaki is equivalent to the standard $f(R)$ gravity theory.
-The Brans-Dicke equivalence of the theory is also discussed in more details.
-We will then obtain the parameter space of the theory in some special forms of $f(R)$, which violates the strong energy condition while satisfying the weak, null and dominant energy conditions.
+The energy conditions of mimetic-$f(R)$ gravity theory is analyzed.
+We will obtain the parameter space of the theory in some special forms of $f(R)$ in which the self-acceleration is allowed.
+In this sense, the parameter space is obtained in a way that it violates the strong energy condition while satisfying the weak, null and dominant energy conditions.
+We will also consider the condition that the Dolgov-Kawasaki instability is avoided.
+This condition will be further imposed in the parameter space of the theory.
+We will show that the parameter space of the mimetic-$f(R)$ gravity is larger than $f(R)$ gravity theory.